tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 17 (DuFr).md

 Turning south to [[Karawa]], an exhausted party decides to get a few hours walking in before breaking to rest.
 This first leg of the trip is briefly interrupted by an emaciated band of gnolls, many of whom seem to have begun consuming themselves out of lack of suitable prey.
 They are quickly dispatched, as the party holds their ground and rains arrows and magic down on the gnolls, charging across the plains at them.

 The next seven days are relatively uneventful, as the party journeys south across the plains.
 The land gradually dries, turning from grassland to scrub to rocky desert with only scattered vegetation over the course of the journey, while [[Seeker]] maps ley lines and fiddles with the lenses [[Delwath]] found in [[Stormcaller Tower]], and [[Wellby]] trains his pet axe beak.
 Camped outside of [[Karawa]], the party spends some time contemplating the situation.
-Realizing the mirror of [[Eudomes]] can be used to look into the past, [[Delwath]] holds up the [[Ivory Scroll Cap]] they found to the [[The Mirror of the Past|mirror]] and [[Ivory Scroll Cap Vision|asks to see its past]], when it was created and when it was used.
+Realizing the mirror of [[Eudomes]] can be used to look into the past, [[Delwath]] holds up the [[Ivory Scroll Case]] they found to the [[The Mirror of the Past|mirror]] and [[Ivory Scroll Cap Vision|asks to see its past]], when it was created and when it was used.

 The next day, the party arrives at [[Karawa]] by mid-afternoon.
 From a distance, it is clear that the town has suffered greatly. [[Ikram’s]] the popular caravanserai and site of many early meetings, is mostly destroyed and burned, as are the small shops nearby, including [[Delwath]]’s apartment.
 The shade trees around the oasis square have been chopped down and some burned, and many houses are smashed and now open to the elements.
 As the party approaches, the [[Centaurs|centaur]] [[Tharandros]] and the Dunmari warrior [[Havdar]] ride up, and greet them with pleasure. [[Alesh]] and [[Candrosa]] are waiting in the outbuildings of the Temple, with news to share and receive.